Glenn Bracke was born into a family of silk-screen printers on March 25th 1970.

-Born and raised in a Belgium town called Aalst, famous for its history in printing by virtue of the 15th century printer and editor Dirk Martens.
-Over time Glenn developed his own personal printing style and techniques.
+Born and raised in a Belgian city named Aalst, famous for its history in printing by virtue of the 15th century printer and editor Dirk Martens.
+Glenn over time developed his personal printing style and techniques.

-During the Seventies, silk screen printing and design became very popular amongst many artists , Andy Warhol being one of the most important.
-At this point Glenn was inspired to study silk screening and photography.
-After completing his national service, at the age of twenty Glenn opened his first silk screen printing company, called Glenn Tex and specialized in full color T-shirt printing.
+Throughout the seventies, silk-screen printing and design became extremely popular among artists, Andy Warhol being one on the leading components at that time.
+During this period Glenn was inspired to study silk-scree- ning and photography.
+After completing his national service, Glenn, at the age of twenty, opened his first silk- screen printing company, called Glenn Tex which specialised in full colour T-shirt design and print.

-This hugely creative and experimental period in Glenn’s life inspired him to create a number of unique collections of art, some of which were exhibited in 2014 at Art Style Gallery in Knokke, a city at the Belgium Coast, well-known for its art galleries.
-In May 2014 Glenn presented his art work in Cannes, during the world famous Film Festival.
-The centrepiece of this show was truly stunning and imaginative study of screen icon Grace, coinciding with the official opening of the Festival and Première of the movie Grace, with Nicole Kidman playing the lead - took place on the red carpet in the presence of the worlds press.
+This hugely creative and experimental period in Glenn’s life inspired him to create a number of unique art col- lections.
+Some of which were exhibited in 2014 at the Art Style Gallery in Knokke, a city on the Belgian coast, well known for its many prestigious art galleries.
+Later that same year, Glenn presented his art work in Cannes, during the world famous Film Festival.
+The centrepiece of this show was truly stunning and imaginative screen icon ‘Grace’.
+Its unveiling on the official opening of the festival and premiere of the film Grace - Nicole Kidman playing the lead - took place on the red carpet in the presence of the worlds press.

-In late 2014 Glenn embarked on his most ambitious and challenging projects to date.
-Entitled - Bones - this project took him over a year to complete and was presented for the first time at the end of August 2015.
-By invitation of the Amsterdam International the complete installation was exhibited in the main square adjoining the fare itself.
-For the duration of the fare, thousands were able to visit Glenn's stunning work.
-Both visually challenging and thought provoking, this work of art comes with a very strong message - Stop polluting our oceans.
-It is Glenn's intention that Bones be toured around the world to raise awareness of this important environmental issue.
+Later that year, Glenn embarked on his most ambitious and challenging project to date.
+Entitled - ‘Bones’ - this project took him more than a year to complete and was presented for the first time at the end of August 2015, by invitation of the Amsterdam International Art Fair.
+The complete installation was exhibited in the main square adjoining the Fair itself.
+For the duration of the public show, thousands of art enthusiasts were able to visit Glen- n’s stunning art installation.
+Both visually challenging and thought provoking, this work of art comes with a very strong message - Stop Polluting Our Oceans.
+It is Glenn’s intention that ‘Bones’ be toured around the world to raise awareness of this important environmental issue.

-Glenn's inspiration comes from personal observations and life experiences, his next major piece derives from modern day society - Face...Book is made in bronze and features a life size face and book supported by the artists own hand, also in bronze.
-Completed in early 2016 this unique piece was shown for this first time in April 2016, at the Imagination Art show Brussels.
-The show itself ran for ten days and included over forty examples of Glenn's work.
-The project was a collaboration between art and music and featured live performance by Leee John from Imagination and Plastic Bertrand.
-The Imagination Art Show was Glenn's first major showing of his work and was very well received.
-In response to numerous requests to repeat this, Glenn agreed to tour the Imagination art show.
-Holland was the first stop and in early June 2016 the Imagination Art Show was the central feature of the ARTR.I.P Expo located the beautiful countryside area of Bergen.
+Glenn’s inspiration comes from personal observations and life experiences, his next major piece derives from modern day society - ‘Face...Book’.
+This is made in bronze and features a life size face and book supported by the artists own hand, also in bronze.
+Completed in early 2016 this unique piece was shown for this first time in April that year, at the Imagination Art Show in Brussels.
+The show itself ran for ten days and included more than forty examples of Glenn’s work.
+The project was a collaboration between art and music and featured live performances by Leee John from Imagination and Plastic Bertrand.
+The Imagination Art Show was Glenn’s first major showing of his work and was very well received.
+In response to numerous requests to repeat this, Glenn agreed to tour the Imagination Art Show.
+Holland was the first stop and in early June 2016 the Imagination Art Show was the central feature of the ARTR.I.P Expo located in the beautiful countryside area of Bergen.
 In 2017 Glenn’s work was featured during the Cannes Film Festival at the same time and in support of the World Peace Night - ‘Adventure of Humanity’.
 Glenn worked with Richard Nilsson and his organisation to create a wall of peace.
 This is first to be installed at the Oxygen Villa Cannes.
 The project based on the creation of bronze hands.
 In attendance for the launch and to participate in the creation of first hands of peace, were Jampa Phur- ba Dorjee Lama and Jermaine Jackson.